Hertfordshire: Rugby league

 Hemel Stags are a rugby league team based in Hemel Hempstead.
 Hemel Stags have played at Pennine Way Stadium since the club's founding in 1981.
 Until 2018, the club played in league 1, the third tier of the British rugby league system, and now compete in the Conference League South.

 Rugby union

 The Hertfordshire Rugby Football Union is the governing body for rugby union in Hertfordshire and is responsible for any interested parties involved in rugby.

 Tring Rugby play matches at Cow Lane, Tring.
 The first XV currently play in the Regional 1 South East, League.
 A level 5 league.

+GAA

+Gaelic Football is played within Hertfordshire, with clubs from Oxfordshire all the way to Cambridge playing in the Hertfordshire League and Championship.
+Eire Óg, Oxford are the 2022 County Champions.
+Hurling is played by an amalgamated team, St Declan's CLG, with players contributed from all football teams across Hertfordshire.
+St Declan's currently play in the Warwickshire League and Championship, having previously played in the London GAA championship.
+A number of St Declan's players have also played for the Warwickshire Senior Hurling team, playing in the Lory Meagher and Nicky Rackard competitions, including Patrick Lancaster, Eamon Doherty, Alan Hayes, and Alex Hanley.

+Netball

+London Mavericks, previously Hertfordshire Mavericks and Saracens Mavericks, have competed in the Netball Super League since 2005.
+The franchise represents the East region and plays a number of home fixtures at the University of Hertfordshire sports village.
+Mavericks have appeared in the Netball Super League Grand Final seven times, winning the title in both 2008 and 2011.

+Turnford Netball Club and Hatfield Netball Club are both netball teams from Hertfordshire which play in the England Netball Premier League, the highest level of club/amateur netball in the country.

 Landmarks

 Below is a list of notable visitor attractions in Hertfordshire: